Plus the truth about draining your battery

 The Negative Effects of Draining the Battery

-The process of calibrating your phone’s battery requires you to drain it dry.
+The process of calibrating your phone’s battery requires you to drain it completely.
 While it’s a necessary step, this process shortens a battery’s lifespan if done frequently.

 Fully draining your battery should not be a long-term solution.